-- a) Protect life, property and community assets from bushfires. - b) Minimise the impacts of development in relation to bushfires.

-c) Assist government agencies, land management authorities and landholders in developing fire management practices.
+- a) Protect life, property and community assets from bushfires. - b) Minimise the impacts of development in relation to bushfires. - c) Assist government agencies, land management authorities and landholders in developing fire management practices.

 PO1 Development is provided with a safely located, freely accessible and adequate water supply for firefighting purposes.
 PO2 Development uses adequate buffers and Asset Protection Zones and avoids areas of medium and high bushfire risk.
 PO3 Siting of buildings, lot design and design of development provides for the safety of people and property by mitigating the bushfire risk.
 PO4 The manufacture or storage of hazardous materials in bulk must consider the impacts of bushfire on public safety and the environment.
 PO5 For development that will result in multiple buildings or lots, roads and access are designed to mitigate against bushfire hazard by ensuring adequate access for: a) firefighting and other emergency vehicles; and b) the evacuation of people in the event of an emergency.
-PO6 For development that will result in multiple buildings or lots, fire breaks are provided that: a) adequately and effectively separate the development site from surrounding vegetation to mitigate against bushfire hazard; b) have sufficient width to enable continuous access for firefighting and other emergency vehicles, residents and equipment; and c) are in secure tenure and are maintained.
+PO6 For development that will result in multiple buildings or lots, fire breaks are provided that: adequately and effectively separate the development site from surrounding vegetation to mitigate against bushfire hazard; b) have sufficient width to enable continuous access for firefighting and other emergency vehicles, residents and equipment; and c) are in secure tenure and are maintained.
 PO7 Development is to be in accordance with Rural Fires Act 1997, Planning for Bushfire Protection 2006 and Planning for Bush Fire Protection Pre-Release 2018.
+PO8 Ensure more than one evacuation route is provided for any lots affected by bushfire risk.
+The two (or more) access paths should not converge at any point, and would ideally head in opposite directions so as to minimise the likelihood that both are severed during a fire.